 As a supplement to the provisions in the legislation the Industry has issued a "Guide for Good Hygienic Practice for Broiler Production", which has been in force since 1997.
-The Guideline is revised continuously and the latest edition is from 2003.
+The latest edition is from 2007.

-From 1 January 2008 the Industry is obliged in broilers as well as layers, to have an own check programme that fulfils the demands in a guideline, which must be assessed by the com-petent Authority to be sufficient to prevent introduction of salmonella in the production chain and to combat salmonella if already introduced.
+From 1 January 2008 the Industry is obliged in broilers as well as layers, to have an own check programme that fulfils the demands in a guideline, which must be assessed by the competent authority to be sufficient to prevent introduction of salmonella in the production chain and to combat salmonella if already introduced.

-Guides are available to the public in printed versions.
-Availability on the internet is expected in 2010/2011.
+Guides are available to the public in printed versions and on the internet.
 The official veterinarian will use the same checklists as the operator when supervising the programme.